-In February 2024, the new Mahler cycle by Paavo Järvi and the Tonhalle-Orchester Zürich will begin with Symphony No. 5 and continue in the coming years.
+In February 2024, Paavo Järvi and the Tonhalle-Orchester Zürich will begin a new Mahler cycle with Symphony No. 5, which will continue over the next few years.

-"This is the logical continuation of our work to date.
-This line from Haydn to Mozart, Beethoven, Schubert, Schumann, Bruckner – in other words, German symphonic music – runs towards Mahler.
-With him everything is said, after that one had to look in other directions."
+"This is the logical continuation of our previous work.
+This line from Haydn via Mozart, Beethoven, Schubert, Schumann, Bruckner - in other words, the German symphonies – leads to Mahler.
+Everything has been said with him, after that we had to look in other directions."
 Paavo Järvi

 Felix Mendelssohn Bartholdy